serverless/github-action/README.md

 ## Usage

-An example workflow to deploy a project with serverless:
+An example workflow to deploy a project with serverless v3:

 ```yaml